Let’s get started

 Please enter your work or school account to get started.

 In this section of the course, we'll create an app based on entities in the Common Data Service.
 Entities are chunks of shared data that can be modified, stored, retrieved, and interacted with.
 We'll generate the app from an entity, show you how to customize the app, add another data source, and call a flow from the app.
 If you already completed the section on creating an app from a SharePoint list, we will cover some of the same territory but in more depth, especially around customizing the app.

-We'll create a case managment app that could be used by an IT department to track, prioritize, and act on hardware and software issues across an organization.
+We'll create a case-management app that an IT department could use to track, prioritize, and act on hardware and software issues across an organization.
 As you go through the topics, you might also think of other uses for an app like this.
 We're using data from the Common Data Service because it's well-suited to storing app data, but you could build the same app with a different data source.

 PowerApps includes a more complex Case Management template that uses the same entities as the app we'll build.
 After you've completed this section, we encourage you to explore that template to get a sense of what you can build in PowerApps.

 The first step in building this app is to create a Common Service database if you don't already have one.
 You create a Common Data Service database in an environment.
 An environment is a container for apps and other resources (you'll learn more about environments later in the course).
 An environment admin can follow these steps to create a database (if you're not an admin, check with an admin in your organization).